-Guanzi Pu (官子谱 Hanyu Pinyin: guānzǐpǔ) is a classic, Chinese problem collection originating from the mid-sixteenth century.
-The Guanzi Pu is noted as the largest problem collection from the classical period, containing 1473-problems.
+Guanzi Pu (官子谱 Hanyu Pinyin: guānzǐpǔ) is a classic, Chinese problem collection originating from the mid-seventeenth century.
+The Guanzi Pu is noted as the largest problem collection from the classical period, containing 1473 problems.
 The first author/editor was Guo Bailing in 1660.
 The collection was edited again by Tao Shiyu in 1689.

 Originally, the name Guanzi Pu implied endgame/technique problems, but over time quickly grew to include broader demonstrations in attacking & exploiting shape.
 For example, how to live with optimal endgame shape and how to exploit the bad shape of a defender for maximum gain.
 As such, the Guanzi Pu contains many duplicate problems, but with different answers teaching the reader how to exploit the shape for different game situations (such as ko or reduction).